xamat/blog/_posts/2023-01-16-transformer-models-an-introduction-and-catalog-2d1e9039f376.md

 ![](/blog/images/02-04.png)

 You can access the original table [here](https://docs.google.com/spreadsheets/d/1ltyrAB6BL29cOv2fSpNQnnq2vbX8UrHl47d7FkIf6t4/edit#gid=0) for easier browsing across the different model features.
-If you prefer to read the full list see below.
+The full list of models is included below.

 ### <a name="FamilyTree"></a>Family Tree